etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Dataset.md

 The last step in the process is to publish the module and distribute across to the end user.

+!!!info
-For a detailed guide on how to do so, visit [How to Publish Modules to a GitHub Repository](how-to-publish-modules-to-github-repository.md)
+    For a detailed guide on how to do so, visit [How to Publish Modules to a GitHub Repository](../../../developer-guide/etendo-classic/how-to-guides/how-to-publish-modules-to-github-repository.md)

 ##  Examples